ENSENADA, Mexico (KGTV) — A San Diego dirt bike racer is recovering tonight in Mexico after a bizarre mid-race crash with a mystery SUV.

 Josear has already undergone several surgeries at a hospital in Ensenada.
 His family trying to raise money for a medical transport back to San Diego, while Mexican authorities hunt for the hit-and-run driver.

-has been set up to help his family with expenses.
+A GoFundMe campaign has been set up to help his family with expenses.